 |---|---|---|---|

-| Code generation | Correctness, security, test coverage, style compliance | High | Automated gates plus human review |
+| Code generation | Correctness, security, test coverage, style compliance | High | Automated gates (SAST, lint, test run) + human review on borderline |

-| Content writing | Accuracy, tone, brand voice, originality | Medium | LLM-as-judge plus editorial review |
+| Content writing | Accuracy, tone, brand voice, originality | Medium | LLM-as-judge (faithfulness ≥0.8, relevancy ≥0.75) + editorial spot-check |

-| Data analysis | Statistical validity, source attribution, conclusion accuracy | High | Peer review plus automated checks |
+| RAG / data analysis | Context precision, faithfulness, source attribution, conclusion accuracy | High | RAGAS or DeepEval metrics + peer review on conclusions |

-| Customer comms | Empathy, accuracy, compliance, personalization | High | Template validation plus human approval |
+| Customer comms | Empathy, accuracy, compliance, personalization | High | Template validation + mandatory human approval before send |

-| Internal summaries | Completeness, accuracy, brevity | Low | Spot-check sampling |
+| Internal summaries | Completeness, accuracy, brevity | Low | Spot-check sampling (10–15% weekly) |

-| Research synthesis | Source quality, balanced perspective, citation accuracy | Medium | LLM-as-judge plus expert review |
+| Research synthesis | Source quality, balanced perspective, citation accuracy | Medium | LLM-as-judge + expert review on claims not in source documents |

-A rubric that says "output should be high quality" enforces nothing.
+A rubric that says 'output should be high quality' enforces nothing.
 Specificity is the entire game.

 "Output should be high quality" is a wish.
 "Output must contain zero factual claims unsupported by the provided source documents, use active voice in at least 80% of sentences, and stay under 500 words" is a constraint a script can run.